Data model¶

 Host-device functions and classes should use

-primitive, which can accelerate random access by telling the compiler the memory will not be changed during the lifetime of the kernel.
-Therefore it is important to only use Collections for shared, constant “params” data.
+const_referencecollection indevicememory will return a wrapper container that accesses the low-level data through theceleritas::ldgwrapper function, which can accelerate random access on GPU by telling the compiler the memory will not be changed during the lifetime of the kernel.
+Therefore it is important to only use const Collections for shared, immutable-after-creation “params” data.

 -